Sapulpa, Oklahoma: Rail transportation

-Sapulpa in its early days was on the route of the Sapulpa & Interurban Railway (“S&I”) streetcar/interurban line connecting to Tulsa in one direction, and Kiefer, Glenpool, and Mounds in the other.
+Sapulpa in its early days was on the route of the Sapulpa & Interurban Railway ("S&I") streetcar/interurban line connecting to Tulsa in one direction, and Kiefer, Glenpool, and Mounds in the other.
 S&I subsequently underwent a series of mergers and name changes, with only the Tulsa-to-Sapulpa portion continuing as the Tulsa-Sapulpa Union Railway.

 Route 66

 Sapulpa is on old U.S. Route 66, now SH-66 and Historic Route 66 (a/k/a the West Ozark Trail) through town.
-Route 66 sites include the Heart of Route 66 Auto Museum, which opened in August 2016 in an armory built in 1948.
+Route 66 sites include the Heart of Route 66 Auto Museum, which opened in August 2016 in an armory built in 1948, and the Tee Pee Drive-In which opened the next year.
 It features the world's tallest replica antique visible gas pump, at 66 feet, or 74 feet including the circular sign on top.
 Still standing is the Rock Creek Bridge, a/k/a the historic Bridge #18 at Rock Creek, a 1921 metal bridge that became a link in the original Route 66 in 1926.